mbrcknl/rocq-iris-itree/coq_vs_paper.md

   * `sound(H, I)` is called `seHandlerAdequate` (or `eHandlerAdequate` for concurrent handlers).
 The invariant `I` is called `sehandler_inv` (resp. `ehandler_inv`).
   * The theorem `StateMachineAdeqate` corresponds to `wpi_adequate`.

+# ExampleLang
+All the files pertaining to our ExampleLang example are in the `src/examplelang/` directory.

+- The language definition of ExampleLang is in `lang.v`.
+- The denotation of ExampleLang is `compile_expr` in `lang.v`.
+- The rules of Figure 2 and Figure 4, and `WpPickInt` in Figure 6 are stated and proven in `program_logic.v`.

 # HeapLang
 All the files pertaining to our HeapLang case study are in the `src/heaplang/` directory.